Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 It would be best if you placed a high demand to give you the option to negotiate, yet realistically sufficient to entice a reasonable response.
 You will likely get a low response if you make an absurd demand.
 Many small-impact, soft treatment cases can easily be handled without an attorney.
 However, if you suffered severe injuries, demanding too little is the most common way to hurt your case.
 If you believe your case is worth more than 3-4 months’ pay, you should seek professional assistance to help.
 Putting that much money at risk without the correct guidance is a recipe for failure.

-I’d like to point out that you must understand the composition and value of your personal injury settlement demand.
+I want to point out that you must understand the composition and value of your personal injury settlement demand.

-To speak directly to a Personal Injury Attorney with significant experience writing settlement demands, you can contact Eason & Tambornini, A Law Corporation, today.
+To speak directly to a personal injury attorney with significant experience writing settlement demands, you can contact Eason & Tambornini, A Law Corporation, today.